Ben8282/unit-converter/README.md

 # unit-converter
-it is a simple program to convert different units main.py is the actual unit converter though there is a rust version called main.rs coming soon
+it is a simple program to convert different units you can run main.py or main.rs depending if you want the python or rust versions